 Prepare Your Heirs.

-Many families hire legal counsel to prepare the relevant documents, and leave it at that.
-Often, this isn’t enough, and what remains is a major communication gap.
-It has not been uncommon for families who “believed” they were well-prepared to find that they were not.
-It isn’t always the documents.
-And it isn’t always financial; often times there are emotional connections that become more important than a monetarily equitable distribution of assets.
+Many families hire an estate planning attorney to establish power of attorney and prepare legal documents–a will, beneficiary and guardianship designations, a letter of intent, medical directives.
+But this isn’t always enough, and what remains is a major communication gap.
+Families who believe that they are well-prepared discover that they’re not.
+It isn’t always about the documents.
+And it isn’t always financial.
+There are emotional connections that become more important than a monetarily equitable distribution of assets.